philipdesmedt/bitcoin_analytics/README.md

 The other scripts are experimental and don't have anything proven (yet).

 **Note: none of these scripts are financial advice.
 Use at your own risk.
-Never invest what you cannot afford to lose.**
+Never invest what you cannot afford to lose.
+I did not invent these metrics, I'm only playing around with publicly available data.**